NREL/ROSCO/docs/source/api_change.rst

 IPC
 - A wind speed based soft cut-in using a sigma interpolation is added for the IPC controller

+Pitch Actuator
+- A first or second order filter can be used to model a pitch actuator

+Exetrnal Control Interface
+- Call another control library from ROSCO

 ====== =================    ======================================================================================================================================================================================================
 Line    Input Name           Example Value
 ====== =================    ======================================================================================================================================================================================================